My Experience With Basal Body Temperature, Charting, And Clomid

 For us, starting a family was not easy.
 In hindsight, it wasn't terribly difficult, but it did involve over a year of charting, basal body temping, and a little magical drug called Clomid.
 When you are in the thick of "trying", the whole process can be very frustrating because, with every passing month, you cannot help but wonder what measures you are going to have to go to in order to have a child of your own.

-My (new) doctor described it best.
+I think my (new) doctor described it best.
 She said many of us are subfertile.
-If a couple is subfertile, it means that it takes them on average longer to get pregnant than others (3-4 months is average).
+If a couple is subfertile, it means that it takes them on average longer to get pregnant than others.
 I once heard it described as if you are running a marathon and the finish line is nowhere in sight.
 You're optimistic that there is a finish line, but with every passing mile (month) and lack of an end of sight (a positive pregnancy test), frustrations start to build and couples can begin to get discouraged.

 I've been there.
 I was 30 years old, and after 6 months without a positive pregnancy test, I started to really doubt all that I had learned as a teenager about how easy it was to become pregnant.
 LIES!
 Well, of course, that wasn't a lie.
 At that point, it surely was a cinch.
 Turns out, our most optimal time to get pregnant biologically is socially the worst time ever.
 Go to college they said.
 Get a job, they said.
 Get married, travel the world, hang out with friends, get a Masters, enjoy the freedom....then, have children, they said.
 Well, we did all of that!
 And we are glad that we did.
 But when we were in the midst of trying, I began to question our slightly delayed start.